This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of July 2017.

 This is just the income part of the above, and looking at this in detail is a good way to assess the ongoing health of the temple's finances.

-This includes all income and expenditure, and shows the amount that the temple would have each month for other purposes, such as making mortgage repayments.
+This includes all general income and expenditure (but not including the Building Fund), and shows the amount that the temple would have each month for other purposes, such as making mortgage repayments.

 - Net Worth